goombalab/goombalab.github.io/INSTALL.md

 when trying to run ``docker compose up``.

-To fix this, follow this website: https://stackoverflow.com/questions/69890412/bundler-failed-to-load-command-jekyll
+It seems like to fix this, you need to follow this website: https://stackoverflow.com/questions/69890412/bundler-failed-to-load-command-jekyll to ``bundle add webrick``.

-tldr: run
+However, I couldn't get it to run on top of the Docker that we pull from docker-compose.yml in 15 minutes, so I gave up.
+I ended up just using the legacy local setup.

-``bundle add webrick`` then ``bundle exec jekyll serve`` will run the dev website.
+If you run into issues with certain packages, try to pip install them.
+If it still doesn't work, delete the ``Gemfile.lock`` and rerun ``bundle install``.

 ### Build your own docker image